-Karin Eckstein is one of the few bandoneon players who play the 142tone bandoneon, the authentic instrument used to play Argentinian Tango.
+Karin Eckstein plays the 142tone bandoneon, the authentic instrument of the Argentinian Tango.

 After studying music (piano and organ) she studied the bandoneon with Peter Reil (Berlin).

 She subsequently undertook six years of studies at the conservatory of Gennevilliers / Paris with one of the world’s most famous bandoneon-players, Juan José Mosalini.
 In 2003 she passed her examination with distinction.

 Her wide repertoire covers traditional Argentinian tango, Tango Nuevo and contemporary music as well as jazz.
 Her studies in Paris have enabled her to present the major works written for bandoneon solo.

 The development of the Tango after Piazzolla is also an important aspect of Karin Eckstein’s artistic career.
 Therefore she works as a composer and an arranger.
 Since 2018 she has studied composition with Exequiel Mantega (Buenos Aires), one of the leading artists of the younger generation in Buenos Aires.

 Various journeys to Buenos Aires and other cities in Argentina and Uruguay have brought her into contact with legendary bandoneon-players and the roots of Argentinian music.
 She is a member of various tango groups and performs regularly in concerts and milongas, amongst others with guests from Argentina and Uruguay (see Ensembles).